ucsc/wcms-design-templates/README.md

 **Note**: you may need to have the [LiveReload](http://livereload.com/) browser extension installed in Chrome/Firefox/Safari to enable automatic browser refreshing whenever you modify a file during development.

+## Bundle sample files for preview

+1. From the project root, run `gulp deploy`
+2. That creates a `deploy` folder.
+Inside the deploy folder is a zip archive of the example HTML files and requisite CSS, JS, and image files.
+3. That zip file can be unarchived and placed on any server for others to preview.

 #### Footnotes

 1. The script `app.js` fetches the files listed in `pages.json` and places them in the directory `examples`.
 The web server serves those files from [`localhost:8080/examples/`](http://localhost:8080/examples/)